zhywan/covid19-privacy-game/README.md

 [2] Z. Wan, Y. Vorobeychik, W. Xia, E. W. Clayton, M. Kantarcioglu, R. Ganta, R. Heatherly, and B. A. Malin.
 A game theoretic framework for analyzing re-identification risk.
 PloS one, 10(3): e0120592, 2015.

 [3] Z. Wan, Y. Vorobeychik, W. Xia, Y. Liu, M. Wooders, J. Guo, Z. Yin, E. W. Clayton, M. Kantarcioglu, and B. A. Malin.
 Using game theory to thwart multistage privacy intrusions when sharing data.
 Sci.
 Adv.
 7, eabe9986, 2021.

+## Software Disclaimer:

+CRIGS is a free software; you can redistribute it or modify it under the terms of the GNU General Public License.

+CRIGS is distributed in the hope that it will be useful, but without any warranty.
+To use it in your research, please cite our journal paper under review (mentioned above).

+## Authors:

+Zhiyu Wan

+## Copyright:

+Copyright 2021-2022 Zhiyu Wan

+## Questions:

+For any questions, please contact me via zhiyu dot wan dot 1 AT vumc dot org.